plutov/google-home-k8s/README.md

 gcloud app deploy
 ```

-Save API URL, you will need to use it later in Dialogflow.
+Save URL, you will need to use it later in Dialogflow.

 API deployed to App Engine is protected by static API Key which should be set in `env.yaml`.
 To access API, client should send `Authorization: Bearer ${API_KEY}` header.